alf-p-steinbach/Learn-programming-with-C---in-Windows/parts/chapter 01.md

 So here the user typed in three commands: a `subst` command, a `cd` command, and a `dir` command.
 The `subst` command was used to check which folder the `L:` drive letter (a *logical drive*) was mapped to; the `cd` command was used to *change directory*, which means to go (here down in-) to another folder; and the `dir` command was used to list the file names that matched a specified pattern “`hell*`”, where the `*` is a *wildcard*.
 Some of this, the delving into a folder and the listing of file name matches, can also be done via mousing in Windows Explorer, but Windows Explorer lacks functionality corresponding to the `subst` command, that is, it lacks support for local logical drives.

-Since the command coloring helps tremendously for at least some folks, including for myself, I will apply command coloring to examples further in the book &mdash; but keep in mind that on the screen commands are not specially colored; the coloring is a cosmeticized view of reality, like an Instagram photo filter.
+Since the command coloring helps tremendously for at least some folks, including for myself, I would really have liked to apply command coloring to examples further in the book.
+However, Github, where this document resides, doesn’t support that (their excuse that colors would be a security risk doesn’t quite ring true for me).
+So instead I will use some Unicode trickery to present commands &mdash; and general user input in a console &mdash; in the style of 𝙨𝙪𝙗𝙨𝙩, 𝙘𝙙 and 𝙙𝙞𝙧.
+But keep in mind that on the screen commands are not visually distinct; the coloring or special font is a cosmeticized view of reality, like an Instagram photo filter.

 While most and possibly all command interpreters lack support for a distinct color for user input, they &mdash; or rather the textual environments they run in &mdash; do let you choose the overall color of the text.
 I usually set the pure text environments, called **console windows**, to green text on black or dark blue text on white.
 And it so happens that Cmd has a built-in command called `color` that lets you choose the text and background color for the particular console window you’re working in: